Pilot Project Core

 1) Project Cover Sheet - cover sheet with the following:

-- Contact information of PIs, Co-PIs, and/or Co-Is: First name, last name, primary department, email address, and role (e.g.., PI, Co-PI, or Co-I).
+- List of any associated PIs, Co-PIs, and/or Co-Is: First name, last name, primary department, email address, and role (e.g.., PI, Co-PI, or Co-I).

 2) Primary project description with timeline, key milestones, and expected outcomes (limit = 2 page).